This video describes the many ways humans influence the four major Earth systems: the geosphere, hydrosphere, biosphere, and atmosphere.

 This video provides a good overview to start a lesson on ecosystems, global cycles, or the Anthropocene.

-At 3 minutes, Paul says, "We're increasing the amount of fossil fuels we put into the atmosphere."
-That is incorrect.
-He meant to indicate the greenhouse gases from burning fossil fuels.
+At 3 minutes, Paul says, "We're increasing the amount of fossil fuels we put into the atmosphere." but he meant to say "emissions" instead of "fossil fuels."

 Stopping the video at 4 minutes and 41 seconds is suggested when showing this to your class.